dechamps/FlexASIO/README.md

 *Do not forget to remove the logfile once you're done with it* (or move it elsewhere).
-Indeed, logging slows down FlexASIO, which can lead to buffer underruns (audio glitches).
+Indeed, logging slows down FlexASIO, which can lead to discontinuities (audio glitches).
 The logfile can also grow to a very large size over time.

 ### Device list program